Osteoarthritis Treatment in Dallas and Frisco, TX

 What Causes Osteoarthritis?

-Osteoarthritis of the knee occurs as the articular cartilage in the knee joint breaks down, causing a reaction in the bone.
-The bones in the knee joint become thicker and develop growths (osteophytes or spurs).
-Lubricating fluid in the joint (synovial fluid) gets thicker and inflamed.
+For patients with knee osteoarthritis, the lubricating fluid in the joint (synovial fluid) gets thicker and inflamed.
 If too much fluid is produced, a condition referred to as “water on the knee” can result.

-With osteoarthritis, the knee joint continues to experience changes over several years.
-Eventually, very little of the articular cartilage remains.
-Bone-on-bone rubbing causes pain, impairs knee movements, and makes daily activities difficult.
+With osteoarthritis, the joint continues to experience changes over several years.
+Eventually, very little of the cartilage remains.
+Bone-on-bone rubbing causes pain and significant swelling, impairs movements, and makes daily activities difficult.

-- Excess weight or obesity that adds pressure to the knee joints
+- Excess weight or obesity that puts excessive strain on the joints

 - Increasing age